rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/logging/_index.md

     1. **Include System Log**.
 The logs from pods in system project and RKE components will be sent to the target.
 Uncheck it to exclude the system logs.

 1. Click **Test**.
 Rancher sends a test log to the service.

+    > **Note:** This button is replaced with _Dry Run_ if you are using the custom configuration editor.
+In this case, Rancher calls the fluentd dry drun command to validate the configuration.

 1. Click **Save**.